zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/mendix-cloud-genai/Mx GenAI Connector.md

 ## Introduction

 The Mendix Cloud GenAI connector (delivered as part of [GenAI for Mendix](https://marketplace.mendix.com/link/component/227931)) lets you utilize Mendix Cloud GenAI resource packs directly within your Mendix application.
 It allows you to integrate generative AI by dragging and dropping common operations from its toolbox.
+Feel free to contact [genai-resource-packs@mendix.com](mailto:genai-resource-packs@mendix.com) to learn more.

 ### Typical Use Cases